What Does It Mean When Cancer Findings Can't Be Reproduced?

 The reproducibility project chose to repeat a peripheral part of Weissman's paper — an experiment involving mice, not human tissues.
 And, Weissman says, the replicating lab stumbled over an early step in the experiment, but plowed ahead anyway.

-Weissman says he offered to bring scientists into his lab to train them on the technique, but the Reproducibility Project didn't do that.
+Weissman says he offered to bring scientists into his lab to train them in the technique, but the Reproducibility Project didn't do that.
 (That would undercut one of its goals, which is to see whether scientists working independently can verify published results.)

-It's important to replicate important studies, Weissman tells Shots, "but you can't do it half-heartedly.
+It's important to replicate important studies, Weissman tells Shots, "but you can't do it halfheartedly.
 You have to be serious about it."

 Errington and Nosek hope people who hear about the project's findings don't jump to any conclusions about why individual studies came to different conclusions.
 They're trying to look at the big picture across dozens of studies, the two scientists say, and they don't place too much confidence in any single result.

-The reproducibility project is looking for patterns across cancer research, and also trying to identify common reasons that labs might have trouble reproducing one another's work.
+The reproducibility project is looking for patterns across cancer research and also trying to identify common reasons that labs might have trouble reproducing one another's work.
 Are the directions offered in the methods section of a paper too sketchy?
 Or maybe experiments frequently work only under unusual conditions.

 Morrison, who is involved as a journal editor rather than a participant, says the entire reproducibility project is itself one big experiment.